bwRavencl/ControllerBuddy-Install-Script/README.md

 #### Description:
 This script streamlines installing and updating [ControllerBuddy](https://controllerbuddy.org) and the official [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles) on Windows and Linux x86-64 systems.
 It performs the following tasks:
+- Checks for the latest version of `InstallControllerBuddy.sh` and updates itself when necessary
 - Ensures you have the correct version of [vJoy](https://github.com/jshafer817/vJoy) installed (*only on Windows*)
 - Configures a vJoy device for ControllerBuddy (*only on Windows*)
 - Ensures you have [cUrl](https://curl.se/) and [libSDL2](https://www.libsdl.org/) installed (*only on Linux*)